pagkly/Zed/Investopedia/Investing/Contribution Margin.md

 ### Key Takeaways

 -   The contribution margin represents the portion of a product's sales revenue that isn't used up by variable costs, and so contributes to covering the company's fixed costs.
--   The concept of contribution margin is one of the fundamental keys in break-even analysis.
+-   The concept of contribution margin is one of the fundamental keys in [[Break-Even Analysis]].
 -   Low contribution margins are present in labor-intensive companies with few fixed expenses, while capital-intensive, industrial companies have higher fixed costs and thus, higher contribution margins.

 ## Contribution Margin Example